 The memory configuration for YARN and MRv2 memory is important to get the best performance from your cluster.
 Several different settings are involved.
 The table below shows the default settings, as well as the settings that Cloudera recommends, for each configuration option.
-See Managing MapReduce and YARN for more configuration specifics; and, for detailed tuning advice with sample configurations, see Tuning YARN on page 230.
+See Managing YARN (MRv2) and MapReduce (MRv1) for more configuration specifics; and, for detailed tuning advice with sample configurations, see Tuning YARN.